KobAmoah/Factor-Rotation-via-Market-Regime-Classification/README.md

 # Factor-Rotation-via-Market-Regime-Classification
 The following adapts an implementation by ["Matthew Wang"](https://medium.com/@matthewwang_91639/algorithmic-factor-investing-with-market-regime-classification-6bc2f8c7168b) who proposes an investment strategy that leverages statistical modeling to take advantage of volatility clustering in financial time series data.
 He focuses on identifying different market regimes, i.e a bear, bull or neutral market, using a Hidden Markov Model (HMM) and then adapting the investing model to the current market regime - although his implementation was confined to switching between Momentum-type Growth model and the Fama-French 3-factor model.

-However, the Fama-French framework's plight is well documented which Robert D. Arnott and his co-authors attribute to poor factor definitions.
+However, the Fama-French framework's plight is well documented which Robert D. Arnott and his co-authors(2021) attribute to poor factor definitions.
 To cater for poor factor definitions among other issues, I Matthew's his orignal framework to incorporate the following:

 1. I  make more explicit Value and Growth Factors
 2. I apply sector neutralization to reduce the distributional effects of each factor in biasing the stock selection.